“Why a womens-only recovery center?”

 A woman who has been drinking for a given period of time will show the symptoms of a man who has been drinking the same amount for much, much longer.

 Second, there’s family.
 While addictions produce family problems for both men and women, the lack of trust which families tend to feel towards an addict tends to cause the bonds between them to break down.

 This can be devastating to women with children.
 Compounded with the guilt which many feel as a result of putting their own needs above the needs of their children, there can be significant emotional issues associated with the addiction itself.

 Overcoming an addiction can be done many ways.
 It’s our experience that it’s best to combine multiple levels of help, on the physical, psychological, and spiritual levels.

 Attending a womens recovery center is particularly helpful here because a facility like New Directions will blend many different options into an integrated program.
 (And if withdrawal symptoms are an issue, we have trained staff and detox facilities who can help.)

 Sometimes it’s not just a matter of counseling, going to group therapy, or participating in 12 step meetings.
 For example, it can be powerfully effective to replace the addictive behavior with something the client feels passionate about.

-This is one of the reasons we encourage our women to participate in experiential therapies like equine therapy or rock climbing.
+This is one of the reasons we encourage our women to participate in experiential therapies like rock climbing.